Feng Shui Consultant in Barcelona, Spain. Feng Shui of Barcelona and Spain

 Directionology

-The monument of Christopher Colombus is pointing in the wrong direction (it should be pointing to the west, towards America).
+The monument of Christopher Columbus is pointing in the wrong direction (it should be pointing to the West, towards America).
+The Sagrada Familia has also incorporated compass directions for specific feng shui applications and usefulness (read below about the feng shui of The Sagrada Familia).

 Key architectural landmarks

-If the Gothic architecture of the Santa Maria’s church or La Sagrada Familia or Goudi’s designs is not your cup of tea, you can opt-out for a museum of football – considered by some as the cathedral of the art of ball kicking with the FC Stadium (capacity 99K).
+If the Gothic architecture of Santa Maria’s church or La Sagrada Familia or Gaudi’s designs is not your cup of tea, you can opt-out for a museum of football – considered by some as the cathedral of the art of ball kicking with the FC Barcelona Stadium (capacity 99K).

 the Mercado de La Boqueria – Barcelona's market - feng shui